 - Plastic wrap

-- 1 package of sheet nori
+- 1 package sheet nori

 - 1 ripe avocado peeled, pitted, and sliced